diggingforfire/sd-2024-code-comp/README.md

 6. Run the server:
     - `python manage.py runserver`
 7. Point your favourite browser to http://127.0.0.1:8000/
+8. Run tests (if you wish):
+    - `pytest`

 ## 3. Rules

-* Before you start makes changing, create a branch name as follows: `branch-teamname`
+* Before you start makes changing, create a branch name as follows: `branch-$teamname`
 * Changes pushed to your branch will be analyzed with Sonarqube.
 Only Python code in the `pet` folder will be analyzed (HTML and CSS are excluded).
 Analysis results are visible here: https://sonarcloud.io/project/overview?id=diggingforfire-github_sd-day-2024-tamagotchi-edition
 * For inspiration, the following ruleset with Python rules will be used for analysis: https://sonarcloud.io/organizations/diggingforfire-github/rules?qprofile=AVzwrtCqgIkbjTX1x8Iv&activation=true.
+Try to implement as many as you can without breaking the existing tests.
 Gotta catch em all!
-* One other caveat: all existing tests cannot be changed and they must pass.
-Beyond this, feel free to make any changes.
+* All existing tests cannot be changed and they must pass.
+Beyond this, feel free to make any changes!
+* Starting tips: